ZackMagnotti/dungeons/arena-of-urrk/session.md

 ancient Dwarven cathedrals lie rows of houses, inns, taverns, and other places of work and residence, built tightly beside and atop one another.

+[Knowledge Local/Architecture 15]
+- Dwarven cities like this are often built with secret catacombs and other hidden underground passages.

-It is on one of these streets the party finds the Lager Cellar tavern - the front door wedged tightly, almost hidden, between a blacksmithery and a butcher's storefront.
+It is on one of these narrow streets the party finds the Lager Cellar tavern - the front door wedged tightly, almost hidden, between a blacksmithery and a butcher's storefront.

 A narrow staircase leads down from the front door.
-The staircase makes a sharp left turn as the party passes a single wall mounted torch, before finally ending with a short landing and another door.
+The staircase makes a sharp left turn at the site of a single wall mounted torch, before finally ending in a short landing with another door.

-[Perception 20]
-- Party notices the section of the wall that slides out, but are unaware of its function.

-[Perception 30]
-- Party notices scrape marks on the floor, and the contact point for the sliding section.

 The party opens the door into a dimly lit cellar with a small bar and a few tables.
 A few Dwarf patrons sit around one of the tables, drinking in silence.